 Excel Standard Deviation Graph / Chart

-Standard Deviation is one of the important statistical tools which shows how the data is spread out.
-For example in the stock market how the stock price is volatile in nature.
+The standard deviation is one of the important statistical tools which shows how the data is spread out.
+For example, in the stock market, how the stock price is volatile.

-Typically standard deviation is the variation on either side of the average or means value of the data series values.
-We can plot the standard deviation in the Excel graph and that graph is called “Bell Shaped Curve”.
+Typically, the standard deviation is the variation on either side of the average or means value of the data series values.
+We can plot the standard deviation in the Excel graph called the “bell-shaped curve.”

-They gauge employees on Low or Non Performers, Average Performers, and High Performers.
-When you plot a bell-shaped graph it shows the highest probability of the outcome and probability of the outcome keeps going down when the bell shapes move to either side from the center point.
+They gauge employees on low or non-performers, average performers, and high performers.
+Plating a bell-shaped graph shows the highest probability of the outcome, and the likelihood of the outcome keeps going down when the bell shapes move to either side from the center point.

-For an example look at the below Excel bell shapes curve graph.
+For example, look at the below Excel bell shaped curve graph.

-Assume you are working in a team of 50 members and your rating is very similar to the other team members then only a few employees got a higher rating, a majority will get an average rating and few will get a low rating.
-If you got 8 as a rating and your team member got 7 as the rating there won’t be much of a difference here, isn’t it??
+Assume you are working in a team of 50 members, and your rating is very similar to the other team members.
+Then, only a few employees get a higher rating, a majority will get an average rating, and a few will get a low rating.
+For example, if you got 8 as a rating and your team member got 7 as the rating, there would not be much difference here.

-For example, if the average score of the students in the class is 70 and SD is 5 then students scored within either side of the mean value i.e. 70.
-First range will be 65-70 and second range will be 70-75.
+For example, if the average score of the students in the class is 70 and SD is 5, then students scored within either side of the mean value, i.e., 70.
+The first range will be 65-70, and the second range will be 70-75.

 How to Create a Standard Deviation Graph (Chart) in Excel?

-For a better understanding of the Standard Deviation Graph (Chart) in Excel, let’s consider our real-life example of student’s marks in an examination.
+To better understand Excel’s standard deviation graph (chart), let us consider our real-life example of a student’s marks in an examination.

-I have taken 25 students sample data and below are the scores of these 25 students in an examination.
+We have taken 25 students’ sample data, and below are the scores of these 25 students in an examination.

 The result is shown below:

-Note: Since I had taken sample data, I have used STDEV.S, which is used for sample data series.
+Note: Since we had taken sample data, we have used STDEV.S, which is used for the sample data series.

 x is nothing but our data point, so select A1 cell.

-MEAN is the average value we have calculated so give a link to the cell E1 and make it absolute reference.
+MEAN is the average value we have calculated, so give a link to cell E1 and make it an absolute reference.

-Next thing is Cumulative, select FALSE as the argument.
+The next thing is cumulative.
+Select “FALSE” as the argument.

-Create Standard Deviation Excel graph using below steps:
+Create a standard deviation Excel graph using the below steps:

-Step 3: If needed you can change the chart axis and title.
+- If needed, you can change the chart axis and title.

-Conclusion: Our SD is 3.82 which is slightly higher so our bell curve is wider.
-If the SD is small then we will get a slim bell curve.
+Conclusion: Our SD is 3.82, slightly higher, so our bell curve is wider.
+If the SD is small, we will get a slim bell curve.

 Things to Remember About Standard Deviation Graph in Excel

-- MEAN or AVG values are always the center point of the Excel Standard Deviation graph.
+- The MEAN, or AVG values, are always the center point of the Excel standard deviation graph.